Indirajith-jithu/ArithmeticGPT/readme.md

 - **Framework:** PyTorch
 - **Training Style:** Autoregressive

-The model learns to generate the answer **token-by-token**, similar to GPT-style language models.
+The model learns to generate the answer **token-by-token**, similar to GPT-style language model.

 ---